 ACH stands for “Automated Clearing House” which is a system created by the Federal Reserve specifically designed for regularly sending funds between accounts or sending and receiving payments.

 What are Wire Transfers?

-Wire transfers are facilitated either by a bank or through a third party provider like Western Union, and allow you to quickly transfer money between two parties.
+Wire transfers are facilitated either by a bank or through a third party provider, and allow you to quickly transfer money between two parties.

 Wire Transfers vs. ACH Transfers